tiprankstipranks

 Our future growth and profitability will depend on our ability to successfully accelerate international development with strategic partners and joint ventures.

 We believe that the future growth and profitability of each of our brands will depend on our ability to successfully accelerate international development with master franchisee and joint venture partners in new and existing international markets.
 New markets may have different competitive conditions, consumer tastes and discretionary spending patterns than our existing markets.
 As a result, new restaurants in those markets may have lower average restaurant sales than restaurants in existing markets and may take longer than expected to reach target sales and profit levels or may never do so.
 We will need to build brand awareness in those new markets we enter through advertising and promotional activity, and those activities may not promote our brands as effectively as intended, if at all.
 We have adopted a master franchise development model for all of our brands, which in markets with strong growth potential may include participating in joint ventures, to accelerate international growth.
 These arrangements may give our joint venture partners and/or master franchisees the exclusive right to develop and manage our restaurants in a specific country or countries, including, in some cases, the right to sub-franchise.
 A joint venture involves special risks, including the following: our joint venture partners may have economic, business or legal interests or goals that are inconsistent with those of the joint venture or us, or our joint venture partners may be unable to meet their economic or other obligations and we may be required to fulfill those obligations alone.
 Our master franchise arrangements present similar risks and uncertainties.
 We cannot control the actions of our joint venture partners or master franchisees, including any nonperformance, default or bankruptcy of joint venture partners or master franchisees.
 While sub-franchisees are required to operate their restaurants in accordance with specified operations, safety and health standards, we are not party to the agreements with the sub-franchisees and are dependent upon our master franchisees to enforce these standards with respect to sub-franchised restaurants.
 As a result, the ultimate success and quality of any sub-franchised restaurant rests with the master franchisee and the sub-franchisee.
 In addition, the termination of an arrangement with a master franchisee or a lack of expansion by certain master franchisees has and may in the future result in the delay or discontinuation of the development of franchised restaurants, or an interruption in the operation of our brand in a particular market or markets.
-We may not be able to find another operator to resume development activities in such market or markets.
+We may not be able to find another operator to resume operations and development activities in such market or markets.
 Any such delay, discontinuation or interruption could materially and adversely affect our business and operating results.

 Natural and Human Disruptions2 | 6.5%